shredtechular/pocketworks.github.io/_jobs/software-test-automation-engineer.md

   title: Test Engineer, Leeds, UK
   desc: Join the Pocketworks team and help us deliver amazing technology experiences
 content-col: 8
+avail-title: 'Test Dev: £20K-£30K, Leeds Office Based'
+avail-desc: "If you love Cucumber, Calabash, Selenium and writing automated tests, we need you!
+We're looking for a software engineer who loves testing and writing automated tests.
+Your mission will be to make sure all our mobile apps and web sites are under automated test.
+You'll be working alongside our manual tester, helping them to increase the quality bar here at Pocketworks."
+avail-more-info-link: "/software-test-automation-engineer/"
+avail-more-info-link-text: More about our Testing Automation role

 ---

 ## Position: Automated Test Engineer &pound;20K-&pound;30K